Kalijodo Park: Facilities of the Park

 After demolishing the red light area, the park was built with CSR funds of private companies.
 The park was built with concept of semi-natural green park, playground, futsal court, hall and international-standard skate park.
 The skate park is one of the largest in the region, and the mural – a collaborative effort by 10 of Indonesia's top street artists.
-Kalijodo has turned into one of the family-friendly integrated public spaces in Jakarta, which even used as a concert venu occasionally.
+Kalijodo has turned into one of the family-friendly integrated public spaces in Jakarta, which even used as a concert venue occasionally.
 The park has four main areas, including a green park, a playground, an indoor football court, an amphitheater, an international-standard skate park and two supporting areas for a Betawi-style mosque and food court.